....to campaign for the party in the 2012 elections?

 Casting our minds back to the last general elections in 2008 when NDC foot soldiers demonstrated much zeal and alacrity to end the eight-year long political power drought the party had suffered in opposition, it is rather incongruous and disheartening that the party can no longer be certain on the support of many of these grass root supporters.

-These sacrifices of the foot soldiers were fueled and motivated by the bedrock on which the NDC was built; Probity and Accountability and the party’s conventional values that “all men are equal” and would be treated as such in the distribution of “fortunes of power”.
+These sacrifices of the foot soldiers were fueled and motivated by the bedrock on which the NDC was built on; Probity and Accountability and the party’s conventional values that “all men are equal” and would be treated as such in the distribution of “fortunes of power”.

 There is no doubt that the Mills-Mahama government inherited a wretched economy as a result of mismanagement by the previous NPP regime coupled with the misfortunes of the Global Financial Crisis at that time and majority of the Ghanaian electorate were eager to see the panacea the government will provide to the problem.